isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cucumbers/index.md

 [bearded dragons eat different foods](https://pestpolicy.com/what-do-bearded-dragons-eat/) .
 But can bearded dragons eat cucumber?
 **A simple answer is YES.
-Cucumber gives you a means of hydrating and nourishing your bearded dragon since it contains some minerals and vitamins.�**
+Cucumber gives you a means of hydrating and nourishing your bearded dragon since it contains some minerals and vitamins.**
-**But since cucumbers are not very nutritious, they should not constitute the main diet for your bearded dragon.�**
+**But since cucumbers are not very nutritious, they should not constitute the main diet for your bearded dragon.**

 ## **Can Bearded Dragons Eat Cucumbers? - 7 Top Picks**
 Cucumbers are among the vegetables